all aflutter

 > Geometry has a prolific social media presence that’s made super appealing because their towels are SO pretty.
 It’s what initially piqued my interest, but then I saw and felt a friend’s Tea Towel….
 Not only are they pretty to look at, but they’re also super duper soft, quick-drying [ie. not stinky] and so absorbent [they don’t just push the water around].
 AND they’re made entirely from recycled post-consumer materials, diverting a ton of waste from the landfill.
 I ordered almost a dozen and am so obsessed that I now look at my ‘old’ towels sideways and am considering retiring them all to the bike wash station in our garage.
 Because of the enormous selection of prints, they are a seriously gorgeous gift for just about anyone.
 I love their Dishcloths and Fitness Towels, too. > $18

-+ Use Code DarcieC15 for 15% off your purchase
++ Use any of my Geometry links for 15% off your purchase

 > One of the easiest and most impactful swaps you can make is away from single-use plastic sandwich bags.
 But there’s such an easy and super appealing alternative.
 Reusable bags in general are infinitely useful for lunch and snacks, but also for travel, storage, food storage + prep and wrangling all the random loose stuff in your bag.
 In particular, Stasher’s reusable bags are the most durable I’ve found for the tough paces you want to put them through [they go in the microwave, dishwasher, freezer…] and they clean SO so easily.
 I use mine daily for so many things.
 I even saw someone making ramen in one.
 For real.
 And others using them for REALLY cool kiddo sensory play.
 They make a HUGE variety of sizes and colors to delight just about anyone.
 So help a friend [or teacher or therapist or dance instructor…] AND Mama Earth by hooking them up with some Stashers.
 It’ll make their lives easier and keep a literal TON of plastic out of the trash heap and ocean.
 Win win for sure. > from $7.99